COS301-SE-2024/Dispute-Resolution-Engine/docs/TechnologyRequirements.md

 **Conclusion:**
 Considering the need for reliable transactions, complex querying capabilities, and extensibility, PostgreSQL is the optimal choice for our database component.
 Its alignment with our architecture strategies ensures that we can build a robust, scalable, and maintainable backend for our dispute resolution engine.

+### Caching Layer Technologies

+#### 1. Redis
+**Overview:**
+Redis is an open-source, in-memory data structure store used as a database, cache, and message broker.
+It supports various data structures such as strings, hashes, lists, sets, and more.

+**Pros:**
+- **Performance:** Extremely fast due to in-memory storage.
+- **Data Structures:** Supports various data structures, enabling flexible data handling.
+- **Persistence Options:** Can persist data to disk, offering durability alongside in-memory speed.
+- **Scalability:** Supports clustering and replication for scalability.
+- **Rich Feature Set:** Includes features like pub/sub messaging, Lua scripting, and geospatial indexing.

+**Cons:**
+- **Memory Usage:** Being in-memory, it can consume a significant amount of RAM, which may be costly.
+- **Complexity:** Advanced features and configurations can add complexity.

+**Fit with Architecture Strategies:**
+- **Performance:** High-speed read and write operations significantly improve response times for the frontend.
+- **Scalability:** Clustering and replication support ensure the cache can scale with increased load.
+- **Flexibility:** Supports various data structures and persistence options, enhancing flexibility and reliability.

+#### 2. Memcached
+**Overview:**
+Memcached is a high-performance, distributed memory object caching system.
+It is designed to speed up dynamic web applications by alleviating database load.

+**Pros:**
+- **Performance:** Fast, in-memory caching system.
+- **Simplicity:** Simple design and easy to set up and use.
+- **Distributed:** Supports distributed caching across multiple servers.
+- **Lightweight:** Minimal resource overhead.

+**Cons:**
+- **Data Persistence:** Lacks persistence options; data is lost if the server is restarted.
+- **Limited Data Types:** Supports only simple key-value pairs, limiting flexibility.
+- **Scalability:** While distributed, it does not support native clustering like Redis.

+**Fit with Architecture Strategies:**
+- **Performance:** Provides fast caching to improve response times.
+- **Simplicity:** Easy to implement and integrate, reducing development time.
+- **Distributed Caching:** Supports basic horizontal scaling.

+#### 3. Varnish Cache
+**Overview:**
+Varnish Cache is a web application accelerator also known as a caching HTTP reverse proxy.
+It is used to speed up web applications by caching content at the HTTP level.

+**Pros:**
+- **Performance:** Designed for HTTP caching, providing extremely fast content delivery.
+- **Flexibility:** Configurable caching policies using Varnish Configuration Language (VCL).
+- **Scalability:** Handles large amounts of traffic efficiently.
+- **Content Delivery:** Optimizes delivery of static and dynamic content.

+**Cons:**
+- **Complexity:** VCL can be complex to learn and use effectively.
+- **Limited Use Case:** Primarily focused on HTTP caching, not general-purpose caching.
+- **Resource Intensive:** Can be resource-intensive, especially for complex configurations.

+**Fit with Architecture Strategies:**
+- **Performance:** Significantly enhances performance for HTTP-based content delivery.
+- **Scalability:** Capable of handling high traffic loads, improving scalability.
+- **Specialized Use:** Ideal for specific use cases involving HTTP content caching.

+### Final Caching Layer Choice: Redis

+**Reasoning:**
+We chose Redis for our caching layer for the following reasons:

+1. **Performance:**
+   - Redis provides extremely fast read and write operations due to its in-memory nature, significantly improving response times for the frontend.

+2. **Flexibility:**
+   - Supports a wide range of data structures, enabling flexible and efficient data handling for various caching needs.

+3. **Scalability:**
+   - Offers clustering and replication capabilities, ensuring the cache can scale effectively with increasing load.

+4. **Persistence:**
+   - Redis offers data persistence options, providing durability and reliability, which are crucial for maintaining cache state across restarts.

+5. **Rich Feature Set:**
+   - Includes additional features such as pub/sub messaging and Lua scripting, adding versatility to our caching layer.

+**Conclusion:**
+Considering the need for high performance, flexibility, scalability, and additional features, Redis is the optimal choice for our caching layer.
+Its alignment with our architecture strategies ensures that we can build a fast, reliable, and scalable caching solution for our dispute resolution engine.